 intake be increased from 0.8g/kg/day to 1,2 g/kg/day in order to maintain lean body mass.

 So how much activity is enough to confer beneficial effects?
 Is picking one activity that you like enough?
-Think about it this way: what we call exercise is our way of compensating for the lack of spontaneous movement and hard work that evolution has prepared us for, and consequently expects.
+Think about it this way: what we call exercise is our way of compensating for the lack of spontaneous movement and hard work that evolution has prepared us for, and our bodies consequently expect.
 Therefore, engaging in only one type of movement, such as walking, is not enough in order to emerge from temporary isolation and inactivity unscathed.
 Instead, we need variety.
 All types of physical activity have distinct effects and benefits.

 The best intervention to prevent and treat loss of lean tissue is resistance exercise, which simply means that your